The first six sessions

 How often do we meet?

-When starting out, people work with me for one hour every week; this allows them to experience the regular and consistent support often needed for real change to take root.
+When starting out, people work with me for one hour every week This will allow you to experience the regular and consistent support often needed for real change to take root.

 Being in therapy is an important and significant commitment that you can make to your own well-being.
 It requires a sustained commitment, and isn't something to enter lightly.